 - Track spend and savings – Instead of relying on spreadsheets to measure and report savings, a savings tracker solution can enable you to easily build up saving forecasts, create tracking documents and deliver reports that illustrate your deliverables and value.

 What does the process of strategic sourcing look like?

 - Step 1: Profile the category – Define the category and commodities of the spend category.
 What is the current quantity used?
 Who are the users and where are they located?
 What are the processes used and who is involved in the supply chain?

 - Step 2: Supply market analysis – Identify the potential global and local suppliers.
-Study the cost components of the product or service, and analyse the suppliers’ marketplace for risks and opportunities.
-Variables like key raw material prices, labour and transportation need to be priced, along with calculations of the suppliers’ cost elements.
+Study the cost components of the product or service, and analyze the suppliers’ marketplace for risks and opportunities.
+Variables like key raw material prices, labor, and transportation need to be priced, along with calculations of the suppliers’ cost elements.

-- Step 3: Develop the strategy – The next step involves deciding where you’ll buy while minimising risk and costs.
-With the stakeholders onboard, alternative suppliers and market competition needs to be considered.
+- Step 3: Develop the strategy – The next step involves deciding where you’ll buy while minimizing risk and costs.
+With the stakeholders on board, alternative suppliers and market competition needs to be considered.

 - Step 4: Select the sourcing process – Next, a business needs to develop a sourcing strategy.
 The most common process for soliciting bids is typically a Request for Proposal and will include product/service specifications, delivery and service requirements, pricing breakdowns, along with legal and financial terms.

 - Step 5: Negotiate and select suppliers – As negotiations begin and the valid bids are chosen, suppliers will ask for clarifications and more detail where needed.
 Conduct multiple rounds of negotiations, form a shortlist of your suppliers, before selecting them as per your business’ approval process.